IAKOBVS/find-and-replace/README.md

 Filenames shall not start with - as they will be interpreted as a flag.

 Single character flags starting with a single dash can be combined.
-For example: -EI is equal to -E -i.
+For example: -EI is equal to -E -I.

 -E (Extended Regex) and -I (ignore case) imply -R (Regex), so using -E or -I automatically enables -R.